adjusted cost base (or basis)

 a foundation that receives its funds from a variety of sources, whose directors deal at arm’s length with each other, and which makes grants to registered charities.

-the various ways a charity expresses appreciation for a gift.
+the various ways in which a charity expresses appreciation both publicly & privately for a gift.

 reinsured gift annuity